American History X

 American History X is a 1998 American crime drama film directed by Tony Kaye (in his feature directorial debut) and written by David McKenna.
 The film stars Edward Norton and Edward Furlong as two brothers from Los Angeles who are involved in the white power skinhead and neo-Nazi movements.
 The older brother (Norton) serves three years in prison for voluntary manslaughter, is rehabilitated during this time, and then tries to prevent his brother (Furlong) from being indoctrinated further.
 The supporting cast includes Fairuza Balk, Stacy Keach, Elliott Gould, Avery Brooks, Ethan Suplee and Beverly D'Angelo.

 McKenna wrote the script based on his own childhood and experiences of growing up in San Diego.
 He sold the script to New Line Cinema, which was impressed by the writing.
 American History X was Kaye's first directorial role in a feature film.
 Budgeted at $20 million, filming took place in 1997.
-Before the film's release, Kaye and the film studio were in disagreements about the final cut of the film.
-The final version was longer than Kaye intended, which resulted in him publicly disowning the film; thus negatively affecting his directing career.
+Before the film's release, Kaye and New Line Cinema were in disagreements about the final cut of the film, which Norton had played a pivotal role in editing.
+The final version was 40 minutes longer than Kaye's 95-minute cut, which resulted in him publicly disowning the film through dozens of trade paper advertisements, thus negatively affecting his directing career.

-Distributed by New Line Cinema, the film was released in the United States on October 30, 1998, grossing $23.9 million, against a $20 million budget.
+Distributed by New Line Cinema, the film was released in the United States on October 30, 1998 in limited theaters and received a wide theatrical release on November 20, 1998, grossing $23.9 million against a $20 million budget.
 American History X was critically praised, with Norton and Furlong's performances and the film's message drawing acclaim.
 Norton received an Academy Award nomination for Best Actor.
 The film has also been used for educational purposes in the United States and in other countries.
 A follow-up, African History Y, with Kaye returning as director and starring Djimon Hounsou, was in active development as of 2020.

 Plot

-High school student Danny Vinyard antagonizes his Jewish history teacher Murray by choosing to write a civil rights essay on Mein Kampf.
-African-American principal and outreach worker Dr. Bob Sweeney tells Danny that he will study history through current events or be expelled, calling their class American History X. Danny's first assignment is a paper on his older brother Derek, a past student of Sweeney's and former neo-Nazi leader released from prison that day.
+Danny Vinyard antagonizes his Jewish history teacher Murray by writing an essay on Mein Kampf.
+As a result, African-American principal and outreach worker Dr. Bob Sweeney gives an ultimatum to either study history directly under him through current events, "American History X," or be expelled.
+Danny must write a paper on his older brother Derek, Sweeney's former student and neo-Nazi leader, whose release from prison happened earlier that same morning.

-Years earlier, Danny and Derek's father, a fireman, was shot and killed by a black narcotics dealer while putting out a fire at their home.
-Immediately after his death, Derek erupts in a racially motivated tirade in a televised interview.
-High-profile neo-Nazi Cameron Alexander becomes Derek's mentor and they form their own violent white supremacist gang called the Disciples of Christ (D.O.C.) in Venice Beach.
-A skilled basketball player, Derek is dragged into a game against several Crips, winning control of the local ball courts.
-Derek organizes an attack on a supermarket employing illegal Mexican immigrants.
+Years earlier, Danny and Derek's firefighter father is shot and killed by a black drug dealer while extinguishing a fire at a crack house.
+Immediately afterwards, Derek erupts in a televised, racially motivated tirade.
+High-profile neo-Nazi Cameron Alexander becomes his mentor, and they form a violent white supremacist gang called the Disciples of Cameron (D.O.C.) in Venice Beach.

+A skilled basketball player, Derek defeats several Crips members, winning control of the local ball courts.
+Later, he organizes an attack on an Asian-owned supermarket employing black people and immigrants.